orzinfo/feely-admin/README.en.md

 </div>

 > [!NOTE]
-> If you think `FastSoyAdmin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
+> If you think `FeelyAdmin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
 Your support is the driving force for us to continue to improve and add new features!
 Thank you for your support!

 ## Introduction

-[`FastSoyAdmin`](https://github.com/sleep1223/fast-soy-admin) is a clean, elegant, beautiful and powerful admin template, based on the latest technology stack, front-end including Vue3, Vite5, TypeScript, Pinia and UnoCSS, back-end including FastAPI、Pydantic and Tortoise ORM.
+[`FeelyAdmin`](https://github.com/sleep1223/fast-soy-admin) is a clean, elegant, beautiful and powerful admin template, based on the latest technology stack, front-end including Vue3, Vite5, TypeScript, Pinia and UnoCSS, back-end including FastAPI、Pydantic and Tortoise ORM.
 It has built-in rich theme configuration and components, strict code specifications, and an automated file routing system.
-In addition, it also uses the online mock data solution based on ApiFox. `FastSoyAdmin` provides you with a one-stop admin solution, no additional configuration, and out of the box.
+In addition, it also uses the online mock data solution based on ApiFox. `FeelyAdmin` provides you with a one-stop admin solution, no additional configuration, and out of the box.
 It is also a best practice for learning cutting-edge technologies quickly.

 ## Features